Edward Beale McLean: Hope Diamond ownership

 On January 28, 1911, in a deal made in the offices of The Washington Post, McLean purchased the Hope Diamond for US$180,000 from Pierre Cartier of Cartier Jewelers on Fifth Avenue in New York City.
 A clause in the sale agreement for the diamond (which was widely believed to have brought death and disaster to its owners) stated: "Should any fatality occur to the family of Edward B. McLean within six months, the said Hope diamond is agreed to be exchanged for jewelry of equal value".
 By March, as the diamond had not been paid for, Cartier retained a lawyer to sue McLean for payment.
 McLean responded by saying that the diamond was on loan for inspection.
 On February 2, 1912 The New York Times reported, "Wealthy Purchasers of Famous Stone to Retain It Despite Sinister Reputation."
 The McLeans purchased the diamond for $180,000.
 For eight years, the bad luck association of the diamond was not evident.
 However, some subsequent events led to further speculation of the curse.
 In 1997, The Washington Post referenced its former publisher, the feckless Ned McLean, as "more of a curse even than the diamond".

 Personal life

-In 1908, Edward McLean married Evalyn Walsh, the only surviving child and sole heiress of mining millionaire Thomas Walsh.
+His wife, Evalyn Walsh McLean, was a prominent Washington socialite.
+They married in 1908.
+She was the only surviving child and sole heiress of mining millionaire Thomas Walsh.
 Following a honeymoon trip around the world, the couple returned to Washington and settled into the McLean family's country house, called "Friendship", now the McLean Gardens Condominium development in the Tenleytown neighborhood of Washington.
 The McLeans lived lavishly and were prominent in Washington society.